HanXiaocs/course-2017-spr-proj/bohan_nyx_xh1994_yiran123/README.md

 In addition, because we define the scoring system and algorithm by our own understandings, the scores may be biased.

-This project still have some space to extend in the future.
+This project still has some space to extend in the future.
 We also planned a search engine that allows users to directly search their ideal or potential Airbnb housings for their trips.
 We could also allow searching by filters to satisfy various needs (ex.
 Highest rating, neighbors with most entertainments, safest neighbor).
-In fact, if we have enough information, we may be able to write a application that can be used in reality.
+In fact, if we have enough information, we may be able to write an application that can be used in reality.

 # Reference